nilsojc/multicloud4/README.md

 This is part of the fourth project of the Multicloud, Devops and AI Challenge!

 In this project, I built and created AI agents to be deployed to an e-commerce application using a multi-cloud and DevOps approach.
 I leveraged Amazon Web Services (AWS), GitHub Codespaces, Amazon Bedrock, OpenAI, Docker, and Terraform to create a robust and scalable infrastructure.
-Here’s a breakdown of what I accomplished:

 <h2>Environments and Technologies Used</h2>